mrinmaydhar/python-resume-builder/README.md

 TO-DO
 -----
 - Update main script to validate arguments
 - Add usage statement to main script
+- change resume source_file format to a friendlier format than .py.